TanStack/router/docs/framework/react/guide/search-params.md

 ### Valibot

-When using [Valibot](https://valibot.dev/) an adapter is not needed to ensure the correct `input` an `output` types are used for navigation and reading search params.
-This is because `valibot` implements a standard schema
+When using [Valibot](https://valibot.dev/) an adapter is not needed to ensure the correct `input` and `output` types are used for navigation and reading search params.
+This is because `valibot` implements [Standard Schema](https://github.com/standard-schema/standard-schema)

 ```tsx
 import { createFileRoute } from '@tanstack/react-router'